 The rehabilitation project, which will include architectural enhancements to the streetscape in coordination with the Chicago Department of Transportation (CDOT), is a key component of the University of Chicago’s Arts + Public Life Initiative’s Arts Block project, led by renowned Chicago artist Theaster Gates.

 In July 2016, CTA received $25 million in federal funding for the project through the U.S. Department of Transportation’s TIGER grant program.

-CTA is currently finalizing designs for the Garfield station rehabilitation.
-Construction work is expected to begin in 2018 and will be completed by the end of 2019.
+Construction began in late spring of 2018 and will be completed by the end of the year.